 Where to get a PCR Test in El Tunco

-As of May 2022, Nicaragua still requires a negative PCR test from all travellers to enter the country.
+As of September 2022, Nicaragua still requires a negative PCR test from unvaccinated travellers only to enter the country.
 Unfortunately, it is not possible to get a PCR test in El Tunco, or on the coast at all.
 Instead, you’ll need to travel to San Salvador and use a clinic there.

 I used Analiza Labs at their Jerusalen location in San Salvador.
 The cost is $95 and results are sent by email and/or WhatsApp within 6 hours.
 To get here, I took the 102A bus to San Salvador and then took an Uber from La Ceiba de Guadalupe to the clinic.